noadI even have my own “Recommended Reading Store” powered by Amazon.com. (You can visit it at http://astore.amazon.com/saawll-20).

 Here are a few Amazon best practices that every auto service business can also do to improve the customer experience, customer retention and sales:

+They Personalize.
 When you purchase any item from Amazon, you often will receive an e-mail back that reads, “Customers who purchased what you just purchased are also interested in these items.”

 Every time you visit Amazon.com and search for an item, you also are shown alternative items that other customers have ultimately purchased.
 These types of recommendations personalize the customer experience and make customers feel like someone is paying attention and is interested in helping them.
 Speaking from personal experience, Amazon not only knows my buying history, but the company uses it effectively to introduce me to other items aligned with my interests.